Drift diving can be one of the most rewarding types of diving, but it does require certain precautions.

 What do you need to do on a drift dive?

 If you choose the latter, you dive as usual and send up the DSMB when you’re ready to start your safety stop.

 The boat that follows you will then place itself close to where the DSMB is, and be ready to pick you up.
 If you go for a permanent buoy, the boat will stay in sight of it until you surface, then come and pick you up.

 If you’re doing a drift along an area with very strong currents, a reef hook can be a good backup.
 Reef hooks are controversial, but this has more to do with the misuse of them than with the concept of the reef hook itself.
 A reef hook is useful for drift dives in the situation where you need to hold yourself at a given place while either waiting for the boat to arrive, or to wait for diver trailing behind.

 A Jon Line can be useful if you need to do a safety stop on a downline when diving with a large group of diver.
 The Jon Line allows you to attach yourself to the downline and stay at a distance from it, allowing for more divers on the same line.

 How to get started on drift diving

-A number of organizations have drift diving courses, and these are a great place to start if you want to get into drift diving.
-Doing a number of dives with experienced drift divers can also help build your experience and skills.
+Quite a few organizations have drift diving courses, and these are a great place to start if you want to get into drift diving.
+Doing several dives with experienced drift divers can also help build your experience and skills.